-The i30’s boot is slightly larger than the previous model and while it’s good for a small hatchback it’s only 25-litres more than its smaller Accent sibling.
-The rear seats can be folded 60:40, and you can adjust the height of the boot floor.
+The i30's boot is a generous 395 litres.
+The rear seats can be folded 60:40, and you can adjust the height of the boot floor with a false floor pull-out.
 At its lower setting, capacity is maximised but there is a large step up to the rear of folded seatbacks.
 Raising the floor gives you a flatter extended-load space.

-The boot in the new Mazda 3 hatch is relatively small 295 litres, which is below average for a hatch and 13-litres smaller than the previous model.
+The boot in the new Mazda 3 hatch is a relatively small 295 litres, which is below average for a hatch and 13 litres smaller than the previous model.
 It’s helped by 60/40 split-folding seats and a broad tailgate opening.

 Toyota Corolla – 217 litres

-Opening the Corolla's lightweight plastic hatch reveals a tiny boot measuring just 217-litres in all but the ZR Hybrid.
-That’s 69-litres less boot space than the smaller Toyota Yaris!
-The ZR Hybrid’s boot holds 333-litres because it is equipped with a puncture repair kit that does away with the bulky spare wheel under the floor.
+Opening the Corolla's lightweight plastic hatch reveals a tiny boot measuring just 217 litres in all but the ZR Hybrid top-spec.
+That’s 69 litres less boot space than the smaller Toyota Yaris!
+The ZR Hybrid’s boot holds 333 litres because it is equipped with a puncture repair kit that does away with the bulky spare wheel under the floor.